jberes/ThumbnailBuilder/net-core/readme.md

 app.UseCors("AllowAll");
 ```

-## Step 4: Add the UseAuthorization middleware
+## Add the UseAuthorization middleware

 - Add the `UseAuthorization()` middleware prior to the `useHttpsRedirection` that is added by the project template: